-You may already understand that your heating and air conditioning equipment needs yearly HVAC (Heating, Ventilation, Air Conditioning) maintenance, but did you realize that you also should have an expert perform your annual plumbing maintenance?
+You may already understand that your heating and air conditioning equipment needs yearly HVAC (Heating, Ventilation, Air Conditioning) maintenance, but did you know that you also should have an expert perform your annual plumbing maintenance?
 Strogen's Service Experts offers the Plumbing PLUS™ Maintenance Agreement for Rochester homeowners to help them find issues before they result in big problems.
-While we recommend calling immediately for plumbing problems and arrange for your plumbing maintenance annually, here are a couple ways for you to get your home in tip-top plumbing shape for spring.
+While you should always call for plumbing problems and schedule your plumbing maintenance annually, here are a couple ways for you to get your home in tip-top plumbing shape for spring.

-Look at your home’s faucets and toilets for any leaks.
+Check your home’s faucets and toilets for any leaks.
 Make sure there isn’t any water dripping out of or around the connections when you turn off your faucets.
-If there is, installing new fixtures or repairing the leak could help enhance the faucet’s performance and may even reduce your water bill.
+If there is, replacing the fixtures or repairing the leak could help better the faucet’s function and may even reduce your water bill.

 After the faucets, examine any accessible pipes for evidence of leaks.
 You can typically see visible pipes in basements and below sinks.
 Extreme weather can cause pipes to freeze and sometimes crack so spring is the ideal time to make sure the winter weather didn’t cause any damage that would result in plumbing problems.